Frequently Asked Questions

 GDDs ensure all occupied parcels receive consistent, high-quality waste collection services at the best rate possible.
 GDDs are awarded following a competitive bidding process where waste haulers submit bids to provide these services and the lowest priced bidder is selected.
 GDDs are also the best structure to combat illegal dumping by ensuring every property owner (including owners of vacant parcels) contributes to funding for programs to collect and prevent illegal dumping.

-We estimate this process to take approximately three years.
-As such, the County will continue to provide newsletters and post updates at CleanLA.com/NewGDDs to keep the community informed.
+The County will continue to provide newsletters and post updates at CleanLA.com/NewGDDs to keep the community informed.